dotnet/roslyn/docs/features/refout.md

 ## Future
 As mentioned above, there may be further refinements after C# 7.1:
+- Further reduce the metadata in ref assemblies produced by `/refout`, to match those produced by `/refonly`.
 - Controlling internals (producing public ref assemblies)
 - Produce ref assemblies even when there are errors outside method bodies (emitting error types when `EmitOptions.TolerateErrors` is set)
 - When the compiler produces documentation, the contents produced could be filtered down to match the APIs that go into the primary output.
 In other words, the documentation could be filtered down when using the `/refonly` parameter.

 ## Open questions
-- should explicit method implementations be included in ref assemblies?
-- Non-public attributes on public APIs (emit attribute based on accessibility rule)
-- ref assemblies and NoPia

 ## Related issues
 - Produce ref assemblies from command-line and msbuild (https://github.com/dotnet/roslyn/issues/2184)